joseokungu/CSE-111/README.md

 # Overview

-CSE 111 students become more organized, efficient, and powerful computer programmers by learning to research and call functions written by others; to write, call, debug, and test their own functions; and to handle errors within functions.
+CSE 111, I become more organized, efficient, and powerful computer programmers by learning to research and call functions written by others; to write, call, debug, and test my own functions; and to handle errors within functions.
-CSE 111 students write programs with functions to solve problems in many disciplines, including business, physical science, human performance, and humanities.
+CSE 111 I write programs with functions to solve problems in many disciplines, including business, physical science, human performance, and humanities.